directus/directus/readme.md

 ### Online Demos

-We have two online demos available so you can easily check out Directus in action.
-These demos are public and is therefore susceptible to trolls who think it's funny to write offensive things or change the master user password.
+We have an [online demo](https://demo.directus.io) available so you can easily check out Directus in action.
+The demos is public and is therefore susceptible to trolls who think it's funny to write offensive things or change the master user password.
 The entire database is reset each hour to mitigate this.
-The login credentials for both demos: `admin@example.com` and `password`
+The login credentials for the demo is: `admin@example.com` and `password`.

-* **[Stable](https://directus.app)** — This demo showcases the [latest release](https://github.com/directus/directus/releases/latest) of the Directus suite.
-* **[Nightly](https://nightly.directus.app)** — This demo uses the [latest commits](https://github.com/directus/directus/commits/master) from the `master` branch.

 <p>&nbsp;</p>